EisakuHiguchi/searchbot/README.md

 1. run *search_with_selenium.py*
 2. wait standing up webbrowser
-3. input search keyword in python interface
+3. input filename python interface
-4. start scraping Google Scholar result by search keyword
-5. if you want to get a next page data, you type "next"
+4. if you want to get a page data, you type "reload"
-6. type "end" to close this program
+5. type "end" to close this program

 command list
 + end